 The EPA is Tasmania’s principal regulator of potentially polluting activities.
 Its role is to ensure that activities do not have an unacceptable impact on the environment or the community and to ensure that measures are taken to protect, restore and enhance the quality of the environment.

 Setting Environmental Conditions

-The Environmental Management and Pollution Control Act 1994 (EMPCA) provides for the EPA to set and enforce conditions on Level 2 activities (as defined in Schedule 2 of EMPCA), being those industrial and municipal activities considered to have a high potential for causing environmental harm, in particular through the emission of pollutants.
-The Act and regulations made under it, also require approvals to be in place to transport, manage and dispose of waste.
+Environmental Management and Pollution Control Act 1994 (EMPCA) provides for the EPA to set and enforce conditions on Level 2 activities (as defined in Schedule 2 of EMPCA), being those industrial and municipal activities considered to have a high potential for causing environmental harm, in particular through the emission of pollutants.
+The Act and Regulations made under it also require approvals to be in place to transport, manage and dispose of certain wastes.

 Enforcing Environmental Conditions

 There are a range of tools available to the EPA (through the EMPCA) to regulate Industrial Activities.

 Compliance Audits are a comprehensive review of an organisation's adherence to the relevant regulatory requirements.
 The EPA uses compliance audits as one of its regulatory tools, to assess the extent to which a regulated entity is complying with its legal requirements.
 The frequency of audits varies according to the risk category of each level 2 activity, and other factors.

 An EPN is one of the many regulatory tools specified in EMPCA.
 In addition to varying Permit conditions (as described above), an EPN can be used to require remediation of environmental harm, and/or as a pro-active measure, requiring actions to prevent environmental harm occurring.

 The EPN is tied to the person responsible for the environmentally relevant activity to whom it is issued and served.
 EPNs can be transferred.